llefrioux/p2p-messaging/README.md

 ```bash
 node service.js
 ```

-Note: Service is configured to run by default on port 7777, but one can change it by setting the environment variable `PORT`.
+Note: Service is configured to run by default on port 7777, but you can change it by setting the environment variable `PORT`.
 If you do so, do not forget to change port also in the client code.

-### Received messages
+### Sign in and sign out

 Service accepts client connections and manages `login` and `logout` messages.